Smoking Behind the Supermarket with You

-Smoking Behind the Supermarket with You (スーパーの裏でヤニ吸うふたり, Super no Ura de Yani Sū Futari) is a Japanese manga series written and illustrated by Jinushi.
-The series began as a webcomic published on Twitter in March 2022.
-The series then began serialization in Square Enix's Monthly Big Gangan magazine in August 2022.
-Square Enix has collected the series as tankōbon volumes, with seven published as of July 2025.
-An anime television series adaptation is set to premiere in 2026.
+Smoking Behind the Supermarket with You (スーパーの裏でヤニ吸うふたり, Sūpā no Ura de Yani Sū Futari) is a Japanese manga series written and illustrated by Jinushi.
+It began as a webcomic published on Twitter in March 2022, before it was serialized in Square Enix's Monthly Big Gangan magazine in August 2022.
+An anime television series adaptation produced by Asahi Production aired from July to September 2026.

 The manga won the 2022 Next Manga Award in the web category.
+The series has received largely positive reviews for Jinushi's writing and chemistry between the two main leads.

 Story

 Sasaki, an overworked salaryman, finds a release of his daily tensions in the customer service of Yamada, a winsome, cheery supermarket cashier.
-One day he finds himself working late, and, finding Yamada already done with work for the day, goes for a smoke, he finds a mysterious woman, "Tayama", who invites him to the smoking area behind the store.
+One day he finds himself working late, and finding Yamada already done with work for the day, goes for a smoke, he finds a mysterious woman, "Tayama", who invites him to the smoking area behind the store.
+Yamada has a one-sided crush on Sasaki, and enjoys teasing him, though Sasaki remains completely oblivious of her feelings and of "Tayama" being her secret alter ego.